When you buy through our links, we may earn a commission. Learn more.

-The key section relevant to this article is the explanation of how computer chips are physically put together.
-You'll want to read the section on photolithography carefully if you want an in-depth understanding of the manufacturing process, while in this feature we'll focus more on this point that was briefly touched upon:
+The key section relevant to this article is the one detailing how computer chips are physically put together.
+You'll want to read the section on photolithography carefully if you want an in-depth understanding of the manufacturing process, while in this article we'll focus more on this point that was briefly touched upon:

 One of the biggest marketing terms associated with chip fabrication is the feature size.

-Today it's more of a marketing term and not very useful for comparing production methods.
-That said, the transistor is a critical feature of any processor, as groups of them perform all of the number crunching and data storage done inside the chip, and a smaller process node from the same manufacturer is a very much desired thing.
-The obvious question to ask here is why?
+These days, it's more of a marketing term and not very useful for comparing production methods.
+Nonetheless, the transistor is a critical feature of any processor, as groups of them perform all of the number crunching and data storage done inside the chip, and a smaller process node from the same manufacturer is highly coveted.
+Why, you might ask?

-So if the benefits of having a smaller process node results in smaller chips, touting more transistors that can switch faster -- which gives us more calculations per second -- and less energy lost as heat, it does beg another question: why isn't every chip in the world using the smallest possible process node?
+Given that a smaller process node offers the advantages of more compact chips packed with more transistors that can toggle more swiftly – translating to a higher number of calculations per second – and lesser energy released as heat, it naturally raises a question: Why isn't every chip in the world manufactured using the smallest possible process node?

 Let there be light!

-At this point, we need to have a look a process called photolithography: light is passed through something called a photomask, which blocks light in some areas and lets it through in others.
-Where it passes through, the light is then heavily focused into a small spot and it then reacts with a special layer used in the manufacturing of the chip, helping to set out where the various parts are going to be.
+At this point, it's essential to understand a process called photolithography.
+Here, light passes through a device known as a photomask, which obstructs light in certain areas and allows it to penetrate in others.
+Where the light passes through, it's intensely concentrated into a small area.
+This light then interacts with a special layer used in chip manufacturing, delineating the positions of the chip's various components.

-Think of it being like an x-ray of your hand: the bones block the rays, acting as the photomask, whereas the flesh lets it through, producing an image of the internal structure of the hand.
+Consider it analogous to an X-ray of your hand: the bones block the rays, acting like the photomask, while the flesh allows the rays to pass, resulting in an image that showcases the hand's internal structure.

-Light isn't actually used -- even for chips like the old Pentium, it's too big.
-You might be wondering how on Earth light can have any size, but it's in reference to wavelength.
-Light is something called an electromagnetic wave, a constantly cycling mixture of electric and magnetic fields.
+Interestingly, actual light isn't employed in this process.
+Even for older chips like the Pentium, light's "size" or wavelength is too large.
+Now, you might be wondering how on Earth light can have any size, but this is in reference to wavelength.
+Light is an electromagnetic wave, a perpetually oscillating fusion of electric and magnetic fields.

 Small, smaller, smallest

-Scientists and engineers prefer using a slightly different method for describing lengths that small and it's nanometers or nm for short.
-If we look at expanded section of the spectrum, we can see that light actually ranges from 380 nm to 750 nm.
+For such minute measurements, scientists and engineers favor using nanometers, or "nm" for short.
+If we delve deeper into a section of the spectrum, we observe that visible light actually spans from 380 nm to 750 nm.

-Go back up this article a touch and reread the part about the old Celeron chip -- it was manufactured on a 65 nm process node.
-So how could parts smaller than light be made?
-Simple: the photolithography process didn't use light, it used ultraviolet light (aka UV).
+Recall the earlier mention of the old Celeron chip in this article – it was fabricated using a 65 nm process node.
+You might wonder, how can components smaller than visible light be created?
+Simple: the photolithography process didn't use light, it used ultraviolet light (a.k.a.
+UV).

-In the spectrum chart, UV starts at around 380 nm (where light finishes off) and shrinks all the way down to about 10 nm.
-Manufacturers such as Intel, TSMC, and GlobalFoundries use a type of electromagnetic wave called EUV (extreme UV), around 190 nm in size.
-This tiny wave not only means the components themselves can be created smaller, but the overall quality of them can be potentially better.
+According to the spectrum chart, UV begins at approximately 380 nm (where visible light culminates) and shrinks down to roughly 10 nm.
+Manufacturers like Intel, TSMC, and GlobalFoundries utilize an electromagnetic wave termed EUV (extreme UV), which is around 190 nm in wavelength.
+These shorter wavelengths not only permit the production of tinier components but also potentially enhance their overall quality.
 This allows the various parts to be packed in closer together, helping to scale down the overall size of the chip.

-To get a sense of actually how small 6 nm really is, the silicon atoms that make up the bulk of the processor are spaced roughly 0.5 nm apart, with the atoms themselves being very roughly 0.1 nm in diameter.
-So, as a ballpark figure, TSMC's factories deal with aspects of a transistor that cover less than 10 silicon atoms in width.
+To grasp the sheer minuteness of 6 nm, consider this: the silicon atoms, which constitute the majority of a processor, are spaced about 0.5 nm apart, with each atom being approximately 0.1 nm in diameter.
+Hence, as a rough estimate, TSMC's facilities handle transistor elements that span fewer than 10 silicon atoms in width.

 The challenge in aiming for atoms

-Leaving aside the mind-boggling fact that chip manufacturers are working towards features being just a handful of atoms across, EUV photolithography has raised a whole bunch of serious engineering and manufacturing problems.
+Setting aside the mind-boggling reality that chip manufacturers are working towards features that span just a few atoms, EUV photolithography has raised a whole bunch of serious engineering and manufacturing challenges.

-The shorter the wavelength of an electromagnetic wave, the more energy it carries, which results in a greater potential for damage to the chip being manufactured; very small scale fabrication is highly sensitive to contamination and defects in the materials being used, too.
-Other issues, such as diffraction limits and statistical noise (natural variation in where the energy transferred by the EUV wave gets deposited into the chip layer), also conspire against the goal of achieving 100% perfect chips.
+The shorter the wavelength of an electromagnetic wave, the more energy it embodies.
+This higher energy level poses a risk of causing damage during the chip manufacturing process.
+Ultra-precise fabrication is acutely susceptible to contamination and defects in the utilized materials.
+Furthermore, factors like diffraction limits and statistical noise – the innate variance in the location where energy from the EUV wave is deposited onto the chip layer – hinder the aspiration of producing flawless chips.

 Two manufacturing defects in a chip.
 Image: Solid State Technology

-The above image charts Intel's process node changes over the past 50 years.
-The vertical axis shows the node size by factors of 10, starting all the way up at 10 000 nm.
-The chip giant has followed a rough node half-life (the time taken to reduce the node size by half each time) of 4.5 years.
+The chart above illustrates Intel's process node evolution over the past 50 years.
+On the vertical axis, the node size is showcased in factors of 10, starting all the way up at 10 000 nm.
+The chip giant's trajectory suggests a rough node half-life (the time taken to reduce the node size by half each time) of 4.5 years.

-The future is indeed bright, because the future is small.
+The future is bright indeed, because the future is small.